 Payments and appeals

 Please contact us if you wish to pay over 12 instalments instead of 10 from the start of the financial year.
 Otherwise the number of instalments will depend on the remaining months in the year.

 How to pay

-- Direct debit: This is the easiest and most convenient way to pay.
-You can set up a direct debit online or download the form from the bottom of this page to print and send.
+- Direct Debit: This is the easiest and most convenient way to pay.
+You can set up a Direct Debit online.